Beware if you are a new Amazon author considering publishing an audiobook with Audible ACX (Audiobook Creation Exchange).

 Amazon gets to change its deal with creators when it wants to, but the creators don’t get to change their deal with Amazon.
 For seven years after they spend thousands to produce their own audiobooks, they are locked to Amazon, regardless of Amazon’s policy changes.

 This is typical of monopolistic practices.
-Once you are locked into a system, they exert full control.
+Once they lock you into a system, they exert full control.

 In the case of Amazon, it is a ploy that it has used for years and years.